hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/writings_prose_and_poems/408_the_belur_math_an_appeal.md

-The success which attended the labours of the disciples of Shri Ramakrishna Paramahamsa in diffusing the principles of Hindu religion and obtaining some respect for our much abused faith in the West, gave rise to the hope of training a number of young Sannyâsins to carry on the propaganda, both in and out of India.
+The success which attended the labours of the disciples of Shri Ramakrishna Paramahamsa in diffusing the principles of Hindu religion and obtaining some respect for our much abused faith in the West, gave rise to the hope of training a number of young Sannyāsins to carry on the propaganda, both in and out of India.
 And an attempt is being made to educate a number of young men according to the Vedic principle of students living in touch with the Guru.